TZstatsADS/Fall2016-proj3-grp8/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-Yiwei Sun: Train random forest model based on SIFT; Extract the rgb feature; Test the advance model
+Yiwei Sun: Train random forest model based on SIFT; Extract the rgb feature; Test the advance model; Data cleaning and use PCA to dimention reduction;

 Jiani Tian: Train Neural Network model based on SIFT; Try the face detection in dog; Test the advance model